Bodily-Kinesthetic Intelligence - Body Smart

 is a hypothesis that the body itself is capable

-of storing memories, as opposed to only the brain.
+, as opposed to only the brain.
 The idea could be

 pseudoscientific as there are no known means by which tissues other than